NicoleHEyz/NicoleHEyz.github.io/index.md

 ## About Me
 <!-- I'm a <a href="https://med.nyu.edu/departments-institutes/population-health/divisions-sections-centers/biostatistics/" target="_blank"> Statistics</a> Ph.D. candidate at <a href="https://www.nyu.edu/" target="_blank"> Shanghai Jiao Tong University</a>, -->
 I’m a Ph.D. candidate in Physical Oceanography at Shanghai Jiao Tong University, working under the mentorship of Prof.<a href="https://soo.sjtu.edu.cn/teacher-list/zhoumeng.html" target="_blank"> Meng Zhou (周朦)</a>.
+Since September 2025, I have been a visiting Ph.D. researcher at the School of Environmental Sciences, University of East Anglia (UEA), working with Prof.<a href="https://research-portal.uea.ac.uk/en/persons/karen-heywood.html" target="_blank"> Karen Heywood.
 My doctoral research focuses on the energetics of subpolar circulation and the processes of water mass transport in the Antarctic.
-I am deeply interested in the mechanisms and implications of extreme events under the climate change background.
+I am deeply interested in the mechanisms and implications of extreme events in the context of climate change.
 My research involves analyzing and discussing these phenomena based on both observational data and model results.

 Transitioning from a background in Geology to Physical Oceanography, I have expanded my perspective from long-term geological scientific stories to the theoretical knowledge of geophysical fluid dynamics.
 This interdisciplinary experience has equipped me with a comprehensive view of both Earth system science and local ocean dynamic processes.

 ## Education
 **[Sep.2021-Jun.2026]**(expected)   **Ph.D. in Marine Science**, *School of Oceanography*, Shanghai Jiao Tong University, Shanghai, China
+**[Sep.
+2025 – ]**   Visiting Ph.D.
+Researcher, School of Environmental Sciences, University of East Anglia, Norwich, UK

 **[Sep.2017-Jun.2021]**   **B.S. in Geology**, *School of Ocean and Earth Science*, Tongji University, Shanghai, China